ContentSquare/iOS-sample-app/SPM Sample/README.md

 ## Running the app
 * Clone this [repository](https://github.com/ContentSquare/iOS-sample-app)
 * You should now be able to run the application
-* You should see logs from the SDK in the Xcode console or the Console app
+* You should see logs from the SDK in the Xcode console or the Console app as below

 <pre>$ CSLIB ℹ️ Info: Contentsquare SDK v4.12.0 starting in app: com.your.bundle.identifier</pre>

-<pre>💡 Contentsquare SDK autostarts by itself </pre>
+<pre>💡 Quick tips: Contentsquare SDK autostarts by itself </pre>

 ## 🚀 What's Next?